How to Control Dust at a Construction Site

 Mulch and Vegetation

-May be applied to protect exposed soil from both wind and water erosion.
+Mulch and vegetation may be applied to protect exposed soil from both wind and water erosion.
 Although this method is "green" friendly, watering your vegetation can become a headache if not coordinated properly as it might bring erosion problems as well.
-When applied, this technique can reduce wind erosion by up to 80 percent.
+When applied, this technique can reduce wind erosion by up to 80%.
 Hydro-seeding is one of the dust control methods preferred by construction projects.
 However, one important thing, depending on where this is located, seeds can be attractive to birds and wildlife, and you could end up losing about 50% of your seeds due to the birds.

-A control measure performed with chisel type plows on exposed soils.
+Tillage is a control measure performed with chisel type plows on exposed soils.
 Tillage shall begin on the windward side of the site.
 Tillage is only applicable to flat areas.
-Roughening the soil can reduce soil losses by approximately 80 percent in some situations.
-Tilling should leave 6 in. (minimum) furrows, preferably perpendicular to the prevailing wind direction, to gain the greatest reduction in wind erosion, thus maximizing dust control methods.
+Roughening the soil can reduce soil losses by approximately 80% in some situations.
+Tilling should leave six-inch (minimum) furrows, preferably perpendicular to the prevailing wind direction, to gain the greatest reduction in wind erosion, thus maximizing dust control methods.

 Polymers as Dust Control

-Can be an effective practice for areas that do not receive vehicle traffic.
+This can be an effective practice for areas that do not receive vehicle traffic.
 Dry applied polymers must be initially watered for activation to be effective for dust control.
 This method bonds the individual soil particles together, and when it dries, it forms a flexible "crust" that strengthens the surface of the soil.
-It has been determined that the effectiveness of this solutions ranges from 70-90 percent.
+It has been determined that the effectiveness of this solution ranges from 70-90%.